-We can proudly say ours are among the oldest vines in Spain, several are at least 130 years old.
+We can proudly say ours are amongst the oldest vines in Spain, with several being over 140 years old.

 Since the very beginning, we searched for the oldest and best plots in the area.
 However, just being old is no guarantee that the vines will produce great wines.
 They require intense work and painstaking care to extract the best from Nature.

-In terms of planting, the frame distance must be 3 meters due to the fact that the soil in Toro is so poor, other experiment have so far proved ineffective.
-Also replanting is very relevant.
-Most of our vines survived phylloxera but still suffer from the so-called “yesca”, a disease that affects the wood of the vine due to fungi, common in the practice of sustainable agriculture with not artificial pesticides.
-When the healing treatments are not successful, we need to replace those plants to maintain the density and ensure harmonious management of the fields.
+The distance between our vineyard rows must be 3 metres due to the fact that the soil in Toro has very low levels of organic compounds.
+Replanting is also very important; most of our vines survived phylloxera but still suffer from “Yesca,” a disease that affects the wood of the vine due to fungi, common in the practice of sustainable agriculture with no artificial pesticides.
+When treatment is not successful, we need to replace those plants to maintain density and ensure a harmonious management in the fields.

-Every single soil represents an enigma to be analyzed, a hieroglyph that needs to be deciphered.
+Every single grain of soil represents an enigma to be discovered, a hieroglyph that needs to be deciphered.

-This allows perfect drainage.
-Several meters underground there is a layer of clay.
-Where the drained water is retained.
-The roots of the vine penetrate deep to find this lifegiving natural reservoir.
-Sometimes, in some plots, we need to encourage this drainage by drilling down through the soil.
-Frequent ploughing also helps this process as in DO Toro irrigation is forbidden.
+Several metres underground there is a layer of clay, where water is retained, and our vines’ roots grow deep below to find this life-giving natural reservoir.
+In some of our plots, we need to encourage this drainage by drilling down through the soil.
+Frequent ploughing also helps this process as irrigation is forbidden in D.O.
+Toro.

 The number of buds left in each plant and the length of the shoots will clearly determine the future balance between quantity and fruit maturation and also the vigor of the plant.
 Only experts and indigenous winegrowers are able to interpret all these factors.

-All our team and relatives join to hand-pick the grapes and carry them in 15-kilo cases.
-It is exciting to check the quality of the vintage every year: how the weather has affected it and the way our intervention helped to improve the quality.
-You are always welcome to experience this!
+All of our team, and often friends and family, join us to hand-pick the grapes and carry them in 15-kilo cases.
+It is a momentous occasion to check on the quality of the vintage every year: how the weather has affected the grapes and the way our agriculture processes have helped improve quality.
+We invite anyone to come to our winery and experience this!

 In Toro, we have an extreme continental climate, with some Atlantic influences.
 Summers are long and hot, while the winter is cold.

-With a total between 350 and 400 liters of rain per year, the rainfall average is light and makes Toro one of the driest winemaking regions in Spain.
+With a total between 350 and 400 mm of rain per year, the rainfall average is light and makes Toro one of the driest winemaking regions in Spain.

-During a year, the vineyard may receive between 2600 hours to 3000 hours of sunlight.
+Throughout the year, our vineyards receive between 2600 hours to 3000 hours of sunlight.